cambiotraining/unix-shell/materials/xx-archiving.md

 tar -xzvf your_archive.tar.gz
 ```

-### Gzip commands

-Above, we've seen how to create an archive that is also compressed using the Gzip algorithm.
-However, you may sometimes want to compress or decompressed single files.
+### Compressing individual files with gzip

+You can also use gzip to compress an individual file rather than creating an archive.

-To compress a single file, use `gzip`:
+Compress a file with `gzip`:

 ```bash
 gzip file.txt
 ```

-This will automatically create a file named `file.txt.gz`.
-Note that the original is not kept.
+This command creates `file.txt.gz` and removes the original `file.txt`.
-If you want to keep the original file, use the `-k` option.
+Use the `-k` option if you want to keep the original file.

-To decompress a file you can use:
+Decompress a gzip file with:

 ```bash
 gzip -d file.txt.gz
 ```

-Some Unix distributions also provide the shortcut `gunzip` command, which has the same effect as above.
+Some Unix distributions also provide `gunzip`, which has the same effect.

-As with the `unzip` command, this will not keep the original file.
+The decompression command removes the compressed file after it creates the original file.
-If you want to keep the original, add the `-k` option to the command.
+Use `-k` to keep the compressed file as well.

 ::: {.callout-tip}
-#### Inspecting the content of `.gz` files
+#### Inspecting the contents of `.gz` files

-You can inspect the content of text-based gzip-compressed files without actually decompressing them:
+You can inspect text-based gzip files without decompressing them first:

-- The `zcat` (or `gzcat` on macOS) command behaves as the standard `cat`.
+- `zcat` (or `gzcat` on macOS) displays the contents like the standard `cat` command.
-- The `less` command supports gzip-compressed files, opening them for view without the need to decompress them first.
+- `less` (or `zless` on macOS) can open gzip-compressed files directly for viewing.
 :::

-## File integrity
+## Checking file integrity with hashes

-Ensuring file integrity is essential when you download data from public servers, or when you transfer data between filesystems.
+Ensuring file integrity is essential after downloading data from a public server or transferring data between filesystems.
-There are several algorithms designed to create a file "fingerprint" (known as a cryptographic hash), which enables you to check if the file you copied or downloaded corresponds to the original file.

-There are two commonly-used hash algorithms:
+We can ensure integrity by using a **cryptographic hash**, which acts as a fingerprint for a file.
+Comparing the hash of a copied or downloaded file with the original hash shows whether the file changed during transfer.

+Two commonly used hash algorithms are:

-- MD5, with the command `md5sum`.
+- **MD5**, generated with `md5sum`.
-  This is an older fingerprinting algorithm and nowadays considered unsafe for sensitive files (for example, two files may have the same fingerprint, which poses a security issue).
+  MD5 is an older algorithm and is unsafe for security-sensitive uses because different files can produce the same hash.
-  However, it is fast and so very popular when the sole objective is to ensure the integrity of a file from relatively trusted sources.
+  However, it's fast and still popular for checking files from relatively trusted sources.
-- SHA-256, with the command `sha256sum`.
+- **SHA-256**, generated with `sha256sum`.
-  This is a more secure algorithm, but slower to run and so only used for more sensitive files.

-Both commands allow you to do two things:
+  SHA-256 provides stronger protection against collisions than MD5, but takes longer to calculate.

-- Create a fingerprint for a file
+Both commands can create a hash for a file and check a file against a recorded hash.
-- Check if a fingerprint matches a given file

-Let's take as an example the file `README.txt` our `data-shell` folder.
-To create a MD5 hash for this file:
+For example, from the `data-shell` folder, create an MD5 hash for `README.txt`:

 ```bash
 md5sum README.txt